llambiel/letsecureme/post.md

 * Spawn a cloud instance which will host our demo website.
 * Do some basic hardening of our server and set up Nginx.
 * Install a brand new Let's encrypt certificate and set up its automatic renewal
-* Hardening the Nginx configuration
+* Harden the Nginx configuration
-* Hardening the Security Headers
+* Harden the Security Headers
 * Get that shiny A+ security rating we are looking for

 We will use [Exoscale](https://www.exoscale.ch) as cloud provider since they offer integrated firewall and DNS management.
 On top of that Exoscale has a strong focus on data safety / privacy and security.
 Of course you can follow along using any other cloud or traditional hosting service.